microsoft/DonorEngagementAssistant/README.md

 - AI Letter Generator URL: the URL of the Canvas App in the deployed environment (You can leave this blank.
 It will be filled in later)
 - Azure OpenAI Base URL: the partial URL of a deployed model, e.g. “openai/deployments/**gpt-turbo**” (**remove all trailing slashes**), where "gpt-turbo" is the name of your Azure OpenAI deployment.
-- Azure OpenAI Host URL: the endpoint of your Azure OpenAI instance, e.g. "myazureopenai.openai.azure.com" (**remove all trailing slashes**)
+- Azure OpenAI Host URL: the endpoint of your Azure OpenAI instance, e.g. "**myazureopenai**.openai.azure.com" (**remove all trailing slashes**), where "myazureopenai" is the name of your Azure OpenAI resource.

 ## Manual Solution Installation